-- 1. The Operator must report - (a) any incident that occurs to the offshore installation; or which substantially affects the integrity of the installation or the efficiency or completeness of the equipment covered by this Part.
+- 1. The Operator must report-

+- (a) any incident that occurs to the offshore installation; or

+- (b) any defect that is discovered,

+which substantially affects the integrity of the installation or the efficiency or completeness of the equipment covered by this Part.